activecell/activecell-api/history/timesheet_transactions.md

 * amount_minutes [Integer] The aggregated amount, in minutes

-Get financial transactions
+Get timesheet transactions
 ---------------------

-will return a detailed record of financial transaction line items filtered by the query parameters.
+Will return a detailed record of timesheet transaction line items filtered by the query parameters.

 ```
 /timesheet_transactions.json?period_id=17cc67093475061e3d95369d